Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-governance.md

 Example:

 Assume:
-- We only have 1,500 SOLARs tokens in total.
+- We only have 1,500 AXCs tokens in total.
 - Public proposal

-John  - 500 SOLARs
+John  - 500 AXCs
-Peter - 100 SOLARs
+Peter - 100 AXCs
-Lilly - 150 SOLARs
+Lilly - 150 AXCs
-JJ    - 150 SOLARs
+JJ    - 150 AXCs
-Ken   - 600 SOLARs
+Ken   - 600 AXCs

 John: Votes `Yes` for a 4 week lock period  => 500 * 1 = 500 Votes